-The Photography Show is the UK's biggest and best event for photographers of videomakera of all abilities, and next year's show is already shaping up to have more going on than ever before.
+The Photography Show (opens in new tab) is now open!
+The Show is the UK's biggest and best event for photographers of videomakers of all abilities, and this year's show is shaping up to have more going on than ever before.

-Returning once again to Birmingham's NEC on 16-19 March 2019, the show will be packed full of manufacturers and other exhibitors keen to show off their latest products, together with talks from professional photographers, live demonstrations, shooting opportunities and much more.
+Running at Birmingham's NEC from 16-19 March 2019, the four-day show is packed full of manufacturers and other exhibitors keen to show off their latest products, together with talks from professional photographers, live demonstrations, shooting opportunities and much more.

 It will the sixth exhibition to be held at the National Exhibition Centre since The Photography Show first started back in 2014.
 Each year over 30,000 photographers visit the show, which is run over four days from Saturday to Tuesday each March.